Spring 2019 - Spring 2020

 Through these partnerships and with the support of the landlords, 5 vacant spaces on high streets across England, have been opened up for local people to test community focused ideas that could make positive use of a high street space and involve bringing people together.

-We welcome a broad range of community-orientated ideas and proposals that could make positive use of this high street space.
-The ideas don’t have to be fully formed at this stage – this is a chance to test them out in a supportive space.
-Meanwhile Space is open to discussing proposals and the way in which they are programmed, e.g. one-off events, regular events, pop up slots, to make them purpose-fit for the spaces.
+Do you have an idea on how to make your local high street more social?
+We welcome a broad range of community-orientated ideas and proposals that could make positive use of this high street space and will be reviewing applications throughout the year.
+The ideas don’t have to be fully formed at this stage, this is a chance to test them out in a supportive space.
 The space is offered free of charge to successful applicants.

 How to apply